 Business owners and entrepreneurs - it pays to review your tax planning

-Tax year end is more than just a formality.
+The end of a tax year is more than just a formality.

 It’s one of the key moments each year to review your planning.
 It’s an opportunity to make sure you’ve used available allowances, checked that your current approach is still appropriate, and considered how upcoming tax changes may affect you.

-Senior Financial Planning Director Adebola Babatunde shares some of the key points he’s been discussing with clients as the end of the tax year approaches.
+Senior Financial Planning Director Adebola Babatunde shares some of the key points he discusses with clients throughout the tax year, to ensure a smooth end to the tax year.
 These points are general in nature and may not apply in every situation, as the right approach will depend on your personal and business circumstances.

 4 minutes